oracle/python-oracledb/doc/src/user_guide/dataframes.rst

-- If the column has been created without a precision and scale, or you are querying an expression that results in a number without precision or scale, then the Arrow data type will be DOUBLE.
+- If the column has been created without a precision and scale, or you are querying an expression that results in a number without precision or scale, then the Apache Arrow data type will be DOUBLE.

 - If :attr:`oracledb.defaults.fetch_decimals <Defaults.fetch_decimals>` is set
-  to *True*, then the Arrow data type is DECIMAL128.
+  to *True*, then the Apache Arrow data type is DECIMAL128.

-- If the column has been created with a scale of *0*, and a precision value that is less than or equal to *18*, then the Arrow data type is INT64.
+- If the column has been created with a scale of *0*, and a precision value that is less than or equal to *18*, then the Apache Arrow data type is INT64.

-- In all other cases, the Arrow data type is DOUBLE.
+- In all other cases, the Apache Arrow data type is DOUBLE.

+**Strings**

+When converting Oracle Database character types:

+- If the number of records being fetched by :meth:`Connection.fetch_df_all()`, or fetched in each batch by :meth:`Connection.fetch_df_batches()`, can be handled by 32-bit offsets, you can use an :ref:`explicit mapping
+  <explicitmapping>` to fetch as STRING instead of the default
+  LARGE_STRING.
+This will save 4 bytes per record.

 **Vectors**